-This report is intended solely for submission by the company to the SFC and is not intended to be, and should not be, used by anyone for any other purpose.
+This report is intended solely for submission by the Company to the SFC and is not intended to be, and should not be, used by anyone for any other purpose.

 XYZ & Co.
-Certified Public Accountants (Practising) [or Certified Public Accountants] [Address] Date
+Certified Public Accountants (Practising) [or Certified Public Accountants] [Auditor's Address] [Date]

-Note 1: Not applicable in the case of an associated entity of a registered institution.

-Note 2: For cessation audits (see paragraph 119), reference to the financial year end date in this example report should be changed to the date that the entity ceases to be an associated entity.
+- #: Not applicable in the case of an associated entity of a registered institution. - \: For cessation audits (see paragraph 119), reference to the financial year end date in this example report should be changed to the date that the entity ceases to be an associated entity.